algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Acceptance Criteria

 - Each system will have to use this software to play the game.
-- The DOSBox emulator will be integrated in an installer, supplied when we will be going to bring out this game.
+- The DOSBox emulator will be integrated into an installer, supplied when we will be going to bring out this game.

 ### 2. Pac-Man like

 #### Description

-We need to create a game which contains the same mecanics of gameplay than the game Pac-Man, using new models and soundtracks due to copyright.
+We need to create a game which contains the same mechanics of gameplay than the game Pac-Man, using new models and soundtracks due to copyright.

 ##### Acceptance Criteria